Website security; something that you don’t pay attention to unless some creepy malware or malicious code harms your website.

 One such plugin is WPS Hide Login.

-Reduce the number of failed attempts
+Reduce the number of failed attempts at login

 One can log in to your WordPress website using brute force.
-Using a nifty algorithm hacker can try every possible permutation and combination of password till they get it right to enter your website.
+Using a nifty algorithm hacker can try every possible permutation and combination of password till they get it right to enter your site.

 Therefore it is imperative to limit the number of failed attempts.
 Again for this, there is a plugin by the same developers.
 You can download WPS Limit Login from this link.

-Check the integrity of your site
+Check the integrity of your site.

 To make sure all the assets on your WordPress installation are clean and do not contain anything unsavoury, you need to install the Sucuri Security plugin.